hugomorg/cue/README.md

 Simply pass a UTC `DateTime` as the `schedule` in `enqueue!/1`/`enqueue/1`.
 If you want the job to run immediately you can do something like `enqueue!(schedule: DateTime.utc_now())` (don't worry if it is slightly in the past, it will still run immediately).

-If you want the job to be cleaned up regardless of status, specify `autoremove: true`.
+If you want the job to be cleaned up regardless of status, set `autoremove` to `true`, either in `enqueue!/1`/`enqueue/1` or at the module level.
 This does not apply to scheduled jobs.

 ## Keeping context / state

 OK, next problem.
 You are fetching the weather every minute, and you want to keep the last prediction to detect a change.

 In other words, you want to keep "context" or "state".
-Doing this with `cue` is simply.
+Doing this with `cue` is simple.
 Just return `{:ok, state}` from the job handler.
-The handler will receive the latest state.
+The handler will receive the latest state on the next run.

 If you want to avoid a `nil` state on the first `handle_job/2` call or have some expensive setup, just define a callback `init/1` in your module.
 This will get called with the `name` of the job.
-It gets run once, when the job is created, and is used to initialise the state.
+It gets run once, when the job is created, and is used to initialise the state for that particular job.

-`init/1` should return the state which then gets passed into each `handle_job/2` call.
-If you return `{:ok, new_state}` then the new state will get passed into the next call and so on.
+So the return value from `init/1` gets passed into the first `handle_job/2` call.

 `state` can be any Elixir expression.
+Obviously if you are limited in terms of disk or memory or just have a lot of jobs you may want to be careful about storing too much here.

 ```elixir
 defmodule YourApp do